 Computers can be, and frequently are, persnickety.
-If you’re having problems with PhotoStructure or seeing error messages, you’re in the right place.
+If you’re having problems with PhotoStructure on Windows, you’re in the right place.

 PhotoStructure runs health checks regularly.

 For issues like low free disk space, PhotoStructure will clean out it’s cache directory, but if that doesn’t suffice, it pauses synchronizations.

 For more egregious errors, PhotoStructure will shut down.

 If you open the About page (from the System Tray or the main navigation menu), you’ll see something like this:

 If you don’t see all green checkmarks, the message should be self-explanatory.

 If the message is odd or confusing or doesn’t seem right, please post to our forum: we’ll get things sorted.